Operators

 Assignment Operators

-Assignment operators ars used to assign some value to js variables. =, +=, -=, *=, /= are all assignment operators in javascript.
+Assignment operators are used to assign values to JavaScript variables.
+Examples include =, +=, -=, *=, and /=.

 Assignment Operators in JavaScript